CosmosWZJ/CorefBot/README.md

 <head>Contains files in the CorefBot</head>

 <a>To run this simple app, you need python packages including Flask and SpaCy.
-You also neeed to download en_coref_md (NeuralCoref Model) from https://github.com/huggingface/neuralcoref.
+You also need to download en_coref_md (NeuralCoref Model) from https://github.com/huggingface/neuralcoref.